jina-ai/llm-query-expansion/README.md

 <em>Figure 1: LLM-Based Query Expansion</em>
 </p>

-## What is LLL-Based Query Expansion?
+## What is LLM-Based Query Expansion?

 *Query Expansion* is a technique that automatically expands or reformulates queries to improve information retrieval (IR) systems, i.e., it makes it easier for your search system to find relevant documents.